 - Eat healthy.
 Proper nutrition can improve mental health.
 Choose whole, nutrient dense food over processed food. - Stay Hydrated.
 Dehydration can actually slow down your brain function.
-Ensure you are drinking plenty of water. - Take your vitamins especially vitamin D. Spending less time exposed to the sun we experience a drop in vitamin D. You can combat this depletion from natural food sources like dairy, supplements, or a light therapy with a high-quality light box. - Avoid drugs and alcohol.
+Ensure you are drinking plenty of water. - Take your vitamins especially vitamin D. Taking 5000 units of vitamin D during the dark and cold months can help to decrease the chance of hypertension, heart disease, depression, and anxiety.
+Spending less time exposed to the sun causes a drop in vitamin D levels.
+You can also combat this depletion from natural food sources like dairy, supplements, or a light therapy with a high-quality light box.
+Ensuring you spend time outside each day, even if it's only for a few minutes, can help increase your vitamin D levels during the winter months. - Avoid drugs and alcohol.
 Your focus should be on being as healthy as possible.